 4. Cascabel Pepper

-These peppers have a similar appearance to the Pasilla pepper but are significantly hotter.
+These peppers are similar to the Pasilla pepper but are significantly hotter.
 In fact, they have a heat rating of up to 3000 SHU.

 While using Cascabel peppers as an alternative, you must know how much you use in your meal.
 Even a small error in the quantity can make your dish considerably hotter.
 That said, the rich, smokey flavor of Cascabel peppers will enhance the flavor profile of your dish.